Table of contents

 Benefits of a convection vaporizer, and the downsides

 Simply put, pure convection vaporizers are more efficient and produce tastier vapor than other types of heating (we’ll get to those below).
 That delicious efficiency comes at a cost, though.
-Convection vaporizers are typically harder to control, use up a lot of battery power, and are more expensive.
+Convection vaporizers are typically harder to control, use up a lot of battery life, and are more expensive.

 There are very few pure convection portable vaporizers, and most are made in small batches by artisan manufacturers.
 The ones listed above represent the mass-market options that are readily available.